Redocly/redocly-cli/docs/guides/response-contains-property.md

 // ...
 ```

-We would configure this in our `.redocly.yaml` file like this:
+So the configuration in the `.redocly.yaml` file would look as follows:

 ```yaml
 lint: